VPDC

 Who SHOULD get the vaccine:

-The Advisory Committee on Immunization Practices (ACIP) recommends that the following people should receive hepatitis A vaccination:
+The Advisory Committee on Immunization Practices (ACIP) recommends hepatitis A vaccination for the following:

 Children